-Note: This page contains information about the side effects of erythromycin topical.
-Some of the dosage forms included on this document may not apply to the brand name Akne-Mycin.
+Note: This document contains side effect information about erythromycin topical.
+Some dosage forms listed on this page may not apply to the brand name Akne-Mycin.

-In addition to its needed effects, some unwanted effects may be caused by erythromycin topical (the active ingredient contained in Akne-Mycin).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, erythromycin topical (the active ingredient contained in Akne-Mycin) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Dry or scaly skin

 Applies to erythromycin topical: topical gel, topical ointment, topical solution, topical swab.

 Very common (10% or more): Burning/burning sensation (up to 25%)

 Uncommon (0.1% to 1%): Desquamation, dryness, erythema, itching, oiliness, peeling[Ref]